Interactive Simulations with JSPlotly

 Equation:

-\[ fa= \frac{1}{1 + 10^{pKa1 - pH}} + \frac{1}{1 + 10^{pKa2 - pH}} + \frac{1}{1 + 10^{pKa3 - pH}} \] Where, fa = acid fraction (protonatable groups)
+\[ fa= \frac{1}{1 + 10^{pKa1 - pH}} + \frac{1}{1 + 10^{pKa2 - pH}} + \frac{1}{1 + 10^{pKa3 - pH}} \] Where, fa = acid fraction (protonable groups)

 Suggestion:

-"A. Converting the phosphate buffer (triprotic) curve to bicarbonate buffer (diprotic)"
+"A. Converting the phosphate buffer curve (triprotic) to bicarbonate buffer (diprotic)"

-1. Change the pKa values for the bicarbonate buffer: pKa1 = 6.1, and pKa2 = 10.3;
+1. Change the pKa values to those of the bicarbonate buffer: pKa1 = 6.1, and pKa2 = 10.3;

 2. Set a very large value for pKa3 (e.g., 1e20).

-3. Click "add plot."
+3. Click on "add plot".

 "B. Converting the bicarbonate buffer curve to acetate"

-1. Simply repeat the above procedure, with pKa1 = 4.75, and eliminating pKa2.
+1. Just repeat the procedure above, with pKa1 = 4.75, and eliminating pKa2.

-2 Ionization state of biomolecule chemical groups
+1.2 Ionization state of chemical groups of biomolecules

 Context:

-2. Click on “Animate” to observe the displacement of a small ball along the titration curve, up to a pH value predefined in the simulator script, and as a function of its pKa;
+2. Click on “Animate” to observe the displacement of a small ball along the titration curve, up to a pH value pre-defined in the simulator script, and as a function of its pKa;

-3. Modify the type of ionizable group (in “let grupo_edit =”) and/or the desired final pH (“let pH_final_edit =”) in the script to evaluate the ionization state of a new group;
+3. Modify in the script the type of ionizable group (in “let grupo_edit =”) and/or the desired final pH (“let pH_final_edit =”), to evaluate the ionization state of a new group;

 Suggestion: